 - Adopted animals: To be safe, we recommend that and then another round two weeks later.
 After that, they can follow a regular adult schedule.

 - Cats: Cats who spend time strictly indoors need to be dewormed at least once a year.
-However, if your furry friend spends time outside or hunts on a regular basis then veterinary clinics in Toronto suggest taking your pets for a deworming at least twice a year.
+However, if your furry friend spends time outside or hunts on a regular basis then our veterinary clinic in Toronto suggest taking your pets for a deworming at least twice a year.

 - Dogs: Man’s best friend needs to undergo deworming treatments at least twice a year.

-At Brimley-Lawrence and Bellamy-Lawrence, we have over 20 years of experience when it comes to treating and caring for your dog or cat.
+At Bellamy-Lawrence Animal Hospital, we have over 20 years of experience when it comes to treating and caring for your dog or cat.
 We offer deworming and other extensive services as a Toronto, Scarborough, Markham and Ajax veterinary clinic.
-Call us at 416-266-9380 to book your appointment today!
+Call us at 416-289-2524 to book your appointment today!